ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 eye that mourned for us will be dried and
 glisten again; with joy; anl oven our chil
 dren willcea-to to think of us, aud will not
 remember to lii-p our namos.
-T
+Th
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:tu:batch_tu_homer_ver01:data:sn88061076:00200293897:1859040801:0474/pct:80.974843,74.776183,14.378057,17.351144/!600,600/0/default.jpg"/>
 </td>